 It strengthens the dough and holds the gas bubbles produced by the yeast and to make the bread rise higher.
 It's really helpful when you are using different kinds of flour.

 You can buy vital wheat gluten, which is just the gluten.
 Substitute 1 tablespoon gluten for 1 tablespoon flour in each cup of flour for whole wheat bread and about half that for white.

-If you're making pizza dough or Italian bread you can add about 1 1/2 tablespoons per cup of flour to give your bread that chewier texture.
+If you're making pizza dough or Italian bread you can add about 1 ½ tablespoons per cup of flour to give your bread that chewier texture.

 Adding 2 tablespoons instant dry milk powder per loaf of bread will help your bread rise higher, stay soft, and hold the moisture longer.
 That means it won't get stale as quickly.
 Dry milk powder creates a more golden brown crust and improves nutrition, too.

-Vitamin C Powder
+Vitamin C powder